New Tariffs

 MidOpt

-We are not aware of any price increases on the optical filters produced by MidOpt.
+So far, there have not been any price increases on the optical filters produced by MidOpt.

 Neousys

 Neousys currently does some light assembly work in the US.
 However, most of their products' value is in the components arriving from Asia.
-Prices on many items have already increased, and we may see further changes.
+While some products are currently exempt from tariffs, prices on many items have already increased.
+We may see further changes.

 Opto-Engineering